tallurisai9346-beep/Enhance-Prompts/README.md

 # Vibe Check

-Vibe Check is a small web app that helps you write better prompts for AI coding tools.
+Vibe Check is a small web application that helps you to write better prompts for AI coding tools.

-If you usually type things like:
+If you normally type in something like

 ```text

 make me a cool dashboard

 ```

-and don't get the result you expected, Vibe Check helps turn that short idea into a clearer and more useful prompt.
+but never get the prompt you were hoping to receive, then Vibe Check allows you to turn such a short prompt into a much richer and more useful one.

 ## What it does

-You enter your prompt, choose the AI coding tool you want to use, and enhance it.
+Enter your prompt, select an AI coding tool and enhance it.

 Vibe Check can:

-* Improve unclear prompts
+Enhance unclear prompt

-* Give your prompt a score
+Rate your prompt

-* Show what is missing from your prompt
+Indicate what is missing in your prompt

-* Remove unnecessary words
+Remove extra words

-* Give suggestions based on the AI tool you selected
+Provide suggestions based on the selected AI coding tool

-* Compare your original prompt with the improved version
+Compare the original and enhanced prompts

-* Save your previous prompts
+Save previous prompts

-* Use ready-made prompt templates
+Use built-in prompt templates

-Everything is designed to work directly in the browser.
+All in your browser.

-## Main Features
+## Main features

-### Prompt Enhancement
+### Prompt enhancement

-Write a basic idea and Vibe Check adds more useful details to it.
+Write a simple prompt and let Vibe Check add additional meaningful details to it.

-For example:
+For instance,

 ```text

 make a login page

 ```

-can be changed into a prompt that includes things such as:

-* Page layout
-* Required fields
-* Buttons
-* Validation
-* Responsive design
-* Technology requirements

-You can also connect your own API if you want to use AI-powered enhancement.

-### Prompt Score

-Your prompt is checked using five areas:

-* Clarity
-* Specificity
-* Completeness
-* Structure
-* Effectiveness

-You get a score out of 100 along with suggestions for improving it.

-### Token Efficiency

-Vibe Check looks for unnecessary words and phrases in your prompt.

-It can find things like:

-* Repeated words
-* Filler text
-* Unnecessary politeness
-* Hedging phrases
-* Extra wording

-You can then clean up the prompt before sending it to an AI tool.

-### AI Tool Tips

-Different AI coding tools work better with different types of prompts.

-Vibe Check includes tips for tools such as:

-* v0
-* Bolt
-* Lovable
-* Cursor
-* Replit
-* Claude
-* ChatGPT
-* Gemini
-* Perplexity
-* DeepSeek
-* Windsurf
-* GitHub Copilot
-* CodeSandbox
-* StackBlitz
-* Phind

-Choose a tool and the app gives suggestions that are relevant to it.

-### Before and After

-You can compare your original prompt with the enhanced prompt.

-This makes it easier to understand what was changed instead of simply receiving a new prompt without knowing why it is different.

-### Prompt Templates

-The app includes templates for common tasks, including:

-* UI components
-* Full applications
-* Bug fixing
-* API endpoints
-* Database schemas

-You can choose a template, add your own information, and then improve the prompt.

-### Prompt History
+can be improved to a rich prompt that defines

+the page layout

+the required fields

+the required buttons

+etc.

+Besides, you can use a built-in connection to your API (if you want to use it) for prompt enhancement.

+### Prompt score

+Your prompt is assessed across 5 different domains, with a final score out of 100, along with suggestions for each.

+### Token efficiency

+Vibe Check detects and highlights extra words and phrases such as

+redundant information

+extra explanations

+unnecessary politeness

+hedging language

+etc.

+you can edit them out before pasting your prompt in an AI coding tool.

+### AI tool tips

+AI coding tools can have different requirements for the prompts that you send to them.

+Vibe Check provides code suggestions for v0, Bolt, Lovable, Cursor, Replit, Claude, ChatGPT, Gemini, Perplexity, DeepSeek, Windsurf, GitHub Copilot, CodeSandbox, StackBlitz, Phind, and many more.

+Choose an AI coding tool and Vibe Check will provide code suggestions specific to that tool.

+### Before and after

+Compare your original prompt to the enhanced prompt side by side, to see what has been changed.

+### Prompt templates

+There are dozens of prompt templates for

+UI components

+complete applications

+bug fixes

+API endpoints

+database schema

+etc.

+that you can use as a starting point for your own prompts.

+### Prompt history

 Enhanced prompts can be saved in your browser.

-You can go back and check older prompts, their scores, timestamps, and selected AI tools.

-You can also search, favorite, and export your saved prompts.
+You can search, star and export your prompts.

+You can also see the score, timestamp, and the selected AI coding tool for previously saved prompts.

-### Engineer Tab
+### Engineer tab

-The Engineer section contains some extra tools for working with prompts.
+The engineer tab has some additional features for working with prompts.

-It includes:
+It includes

-* Prompt quality checks
+prompt quality checks

-* Different prompting techniques
+various prompting techniques

-* Multiple prompt versions
+multiple prompt versions

-* Version history
+version history

-* Three prompt variants
+3 prompt variants

-* Credit Saver mode
+Credit Saver mode

+etc.

-The Credit Saver option can translate prompts into Chinese to reduce the number of tokens used with some AI providers.
+The Credit Saver mode can be used to switch prompts to Chinese to save on the token count for some prompt APIs.

 ### Settings

-The settings page lets you control how the application works.
+The settings page lets you configure the app, including setting up an API endpoint, toggling features off and on, and exporting and importing your data.

-You can:

-* Configure an AI endpoint
-* Turn features on or off
-* Export your data
-* Import your data

-There is no account system or database required for normal use.
+There is no account system or database required to use this application.

-## Quick Start
+## Getting started

-You don't need to install anything.
+There is nothing to install.

+Just

-1. Open the Vibe Check website.
+open up the Vibe Check website

-2. Enter your prompt.
+type in a prompt

-3. Select the AI tool you are using.
+select an AI coding tool

-4. Click **Enhance**.
-5. Review the improved prompt.
+click enhance

+review the enhanced prompt

+copy the enhanced prompt to your clipboard

-6. Copy it and use it in your coding tool.
+and start using it in your AI coding tool of choice.

-## Tech Stack
+## Tech stack

-The project is intentionally kept simple.
+The stack is intentionally kept simple and only includes

-* HTML
+HTML

-* CSS
+CSS

-* Vanilla JavaScript
+Vanilla JS

-* Vercel
+Vercel

-* CSS Custom Properties
+CSS Custom Properties

-There is no frontend framework and no complicated build setup.
+There is no frontend framework or any other complex infrastructure involved.

-## Why I Made It
+## Why I made it

-I made Vibe Check because I was spending a lot of time rewriting prompts before giving them to AI coding tools.
+I made Vibe Check because I was frustrated with having to spend too much time editing prompts before sending them to my AI coding tool.

-A prompt that is too short can leave out important details, while a long prompt can contain a lot of unnecessary text.
+A prompt that is too short may miss out on important details, while a prompt that is too long may contain lots of extra text.

-I wanted one simple place where I could write an idea, improve it, check its quality, and then copy the result.
+I wanted to have a single place where I could write out a prompt, improve it, score it, and then copy it to my clipboard.

-That's how Vibe Check started.
+That is how I came up with Vibe Check.

 ## Privacy

-The application is designed to work in the browser.

-There is no signup required and no account is needed to use the main features.
+The application is designed to be run in the browser, and does not require you to sign up or create an account to use the main features of the application.

-Saved information can be managed through the settings and export/import options.
+However, if you do sign up, then your information can be managed in your settings, and you can export and import your data as needed.

 ## Contributing

-If you find a problem or have an idea for improving the project, feel free to open an issue or submit a pull request.
+If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.

-You can also add support for another AI coding tool by extending the stack-related prompt tips.
+You can also help out by adding support for another AI coding tool by extending the stack-related prompt tips.

 ## License

 This project is licensed under the MIT License.

-You are free to use, modify, and share the project according to the license.
+You are free to use, modify, and share this project as you see fit.

 ---

-Built as a small project to make working with AI coding tools a little easier.
+Built as a small project to improve the experience of working with AI Coding tools